Peasants' Revolt: March on the capital

 The Kentish advance on London appears to have been coordinated with the movement of the rebels in Essex, Suffolk and Norfolk.
 Their forces were armed with weapons including sticks, battle axes, old swords and bows.
 Along their way, they encountered Lady Joan, the King's mother, who was travelling back to the capital to avoid being caught up in the revolt; she was mocked but otherwise left unharmed.
 The Kentish rebels reached Blackheath, just south-east of the capital, on 12 June.

 Word of the revolt reached the King at Windsor Castle on the night of 10 June.
 He travelled by boat down the River Thames to London the next day, taking up residence in the powerful fortress of the Tower of London for safety, where he was joined by his mother, Archbishop Sudbury, the Lord High Treasurer Sir Robert Hales, the Earls of Arundel, Salisbury and Warwick and several other senior nobles.
 A delegation, headed by Thomas Brinton, the Bishop of Rochester, was sent out from London to negotiate with the rebels and persuade them to return home.

 At Blackheath, John Ball gave a famous sermon to the assembled Kentishmen.
 Ball was a well-known priest and radical preacher from Kent, who was by now closely associated with Tyler.
-Chroniclers' accounts vary as to how he came to be involved in the revolt; he may have been released from Maidstone gaol by the crowds, or might have been already at liberty when the revolt broke out.
+Chroniclers' accounts vary as to how he came to be involved in the revolt; he may have been released from Maidstone prison by the crowds, or might have been already at liberty when the revolt broke out.
 Ball rhetorically asked the crowds "When Adam delved and Eve span, who was then a gentleman?" and promoted the rebel slogan "With King Richard and the true commons of England".
 The phrases emphasised the rebel opposition to the continuation of serfdom and to the hierarchies of the Church and State that separated the subject from the King, while stressing that they were loyal to the monarchy and, unlike the King's advisers, were "true" to Richard.
 The rebels rejected proposals from the Bishop of Rochester that they should return home, and instead prepared to march on.